-There are several ways that you can switch it on.
-The first thing that you need to do is check that you have the latest iOS.
-The flashlight only works on iOS11 and higher, so if you have an older version, you won’t manage to use it.
+There are several ways you can turn on the flashlight on your iPad.
+The first thing you need to do is check you have the latest iOS.
+The flashlight only works on iOS11 and higher, so you won't be able to use it if you have an older version.

 One way of using the flashlight is from the iPad's home screen.
 Swipe up from the bottom edge while keeping your finger on the screen.
-This move pulls up the App Switcher, where you'll find the Control Centre on the right side of the screen.
+This move pulls up the “App Switcher,” where you'll find the Control Center on the right side of the screen.
 Look for the flashlight button and tap it to turn it on.
 When the flashlight is on, the button's color changes.
 You can switch it off by tapping the button again.

 You can also access this function when using any app.
 Just swipe from the bottom while keeping your finger on the screen.
-In addition, you can open the Control Centre even when the iPad is locked.
+In addition, you can open the Control Center even when the iPad is locked.

-The top part lists the functions currently in your Control Centre.
+The top part lists the functions currently in your Control Center.
 The bottom part lists the functions you can add.
 Tap on the plus button next to the flashlight option, and voila.
 You now have the flashlight feature at your fingertips.
-Once in the Control Centre section of Settings, ensure that the toggle button to allow access within apps is on.
+Once in the Control Center section of Settings, ensure the toggle button to allow access within apps is on.

 In short, the answer is yes.
 Prolonged use of the flashlight at a high light intensity can drain the iPad's battery.
-It is easy to forget that the flashlight is on — especially in daylight or if you put the iPad down.
-Make sure that you switch it off when done.
+It is easy to forget the flashlight is on — especially in daylight or if you put the iPad down.
+Make sure you switch it off when done.
 Or reduce the light intensity if you need to use it for a while.
 Long-term use might even cause battery problems.

 The iPad LED dual function also serves as the camera's flash and is adjacent to the lens. iPad camera lenses, especially those of the latest models, are not flush with the back of the device.
-Putting the iPad down on a hard surface or in a bag with sharp objects can scratch or damage the camera and LED.
+Putting the iPad on a hard surface or in a bag with sharp objects can scratch or damage the camera and LED.